The Experiences of Members

 In about 1992, I fell down and was bedridden, which caused my rheumatism to suddenly become worse.

-At that point, in order to receive the best and most up-to-date treatment, I went to the U.S. But even there I got nothing but symptomatic therapy.
-But rehabilitation programs there are much better than those in Japan, and I started to be able to exercise and gradually got stronger, but I still couldn't walk more than 100 yards unaided, even with leg supports.
-I couldn't dress my_self, and couldn't even squeeze the toothpaste out of the tube.
-I realized that it would be difficult to return to an "ordinary" life.
-Depressed, I asked my American doctor what I could do, and he recommended that I begin practicing T'ai-chi, whereupon I returned to Japan and started taking lessons at AJSSMAF.
-At first, I just couldn't practice for a full 90 minutes, so I had to keep taking breaks during class.
-I was afraid that I wouldn't be able to continue.
-But I kept coming to practice, mostly because I felt I should.
 After practicing T'ai-chi for 3 years, I became very healthy.
 My fingers and joints have straightened out, and I seem even better than before I suffered from severe rheumatism!
 (Laughter.)
 And I don't even get colds any more.
 My doctor says it's very rare for rheumatism to be cured completely, but he also says that I appear to be better.
 T'ai-chi seems to have strengthened my immune system and helped suppress the disease.
 So I can heartily recommend T'ai-chi to anyone suffering from the torture of rheumatism and to anyone else who wants to enjoy a better, healthier life.

 Long Illness Cured in One Year by Naoyuki Somiya (Headquarters)

 In about 1985, my whole body started to fall apart!
 For no apparent reason, I suddenly developed a disease that causes calcification of the joints.
-I couldn't bend many of my joints and it seemed to be progressing.

 I had gone from pain to ease of movement with no pain!
 Every day, I seemed to get a little bit better, and people started to say, "You're looking great" and "You seem to be full of pep! "(Laughter.)
-Recently, people tell me that I look younger than I really am, which makes me regret that I didn't start practicing T'ai-chi even earlier!

 T'ai-chi Is the Ultimate 'Energizer' by T.S.
 (Government official; Headquarters)